linkuha/ext-resh/README.md

 Still in progress, i write it for facilitating some log analyze.

 Find text content with regular expression and highlight it, or collapse unnecessary blocks.
+You can to add "url matches" for permanent enabling on some domains / pages.

 ### Features:
 * local storage of preferences (currently there is no need for synchronized storage)